bjorge/friendlyreservations/README.md

 - events and replays are cached in memcache
 - duplicate request suppression
 - secure authentication cookies
-- gae oauth for google login
-- local testing without gae (session cookies but no oauth)
+- platform (ex gae, aws) abstracted behind interface calls in platform package

 ## implementation features

+- an appengine implentation is included, which uses google oauth for authentication

 ### member